rohansinghwow/redux-admin-users-project/README.md

 ## How to run this project

 Step 1 :
-Type below command and wait for installation.
+Type below command and wait for installation. (or use npm equivalent commands)

 ```
 yarn